communitiesuk/waste-service-standards/README.md

-# waste-service-standards
+# Introduction

-DLCG Local Waste Service Standards Project
+This is the documentation project for the [Local Waste Service Standards Project](http://www.localdirect.gov.uk/product/local-waste-service-standards-project/).